 Batching is the process of weighing or volumetrically measuring and introducing into the mixer the ingredients for a batch of concrete.
 One batch of concrete means the quantity of concrete produced at a time.
 Weight-batching is recommended as it provides greater accuracy and simplicity and avoids the problem created by bulking of damp sand.
-However, volume-batching, is used for concrete mixed in a continuous mixer and for certain places where weighing facilities are not available.
+However, volume-batching is used for concrete mixed in a continuous mixer and for certain places where weighing facilities are not available.

-To answer the question – why batch by weight, let us find out how much 25 m3 of sand will weigh?
-Let us weigh 25 m3 of sand in moist and loose condition.
+E.g.:- To answer the question – why batch by weight, let us find out how much 25 m3 of sand will weigh?
+Let us weigh 25 m3 of sand is moist and loose conditions.
 It will probably weigh around X kgs.
 Again, weigh 25 m3 of the same sand in dry and compacted conditions it will very likely weigh 2X kgs.
 This is twice as much as the first result.
 Thus 25 m3has an indefinite quantity.
 It may weigh X kg (if loose and wet) or 2X kg if dry and compact.

 Therefore this needs a small correction for the amount of moisture present.
-That is the reason for ICTAD specified “while measuring aggregates from 400x350x250mm box, shaking, ramming or heaping shall not be done and proportioning of sand on dry volume, if damp sand should allow for bulkage as given in Appendix 4C”.
+That is the reason for ICTAD specified “while measuring aggregates from 400x350x250mm box, shaking, ramming or heaping shall not be done and proportioning of sand on dry volume if damp sand should allow for bulkage as given in Appendix 4C”.

 -quality of water